FREQUENTLY ASKED QUESTIONS ABOUT PLAY THERAPY

 How do I know if my child needs therapy?

 Although all children experience hurdles in life, some need more help than others in getting over them.
-If you child is experiencing significant difficulty at home, with peers, in school, or in the community, and there is no medical reason, play therapy may be beneficial.
+If your child is experiencing significant difficulty at home, with peers, in school, or in the community, and there is no medical reason, play therapy may be beneficial.
+Our therapists use the therapeutic power of play to help children and their parents resolve psycho-social difficulties and achieve optimal growth and development.

 What is Play Therapy?